pkibbey/peak-blooms/README.md

 ## Conventions

 UI primitives are located in `src/components/ui/`.
 For consistent visual tokens, accessible keyboard/focus behavior, and predictable styling, use the shared `Button` component for all interactive controls and CTAs.
-To style a Next.js `Link` like a button, use the `Button` component's `asChild` API and place the `Link` inside it so routing semantics are preserved.
+To style a Next.js `Link` like a button, use the `Button` component's `render` prop and pass the `Link` element to it so routing semantics are preserved.